montilab/yQTLpipeline/README.md

 $ nextflow -c Config.config run Report.nf
 ```

+### Run Examples
+Two examples are provided in the folder < example/ >.
+Example input data are provided in < data/ >.

+#### Example 1
+Start from VCF file input, calculate PCs, and use MatrixeQTL to obtain QTL results.
+You may also change "params.pipeline_engine" to "genesis" in the config to use GENESIS and the same example inputs in this example.

+1. In your bash, go to the directory < example/ > .
+`cd Directory/Where/You/Installed/the/Pipeline/example`
+2. Launch R and run `Rscript GenerateExample_M.R`.
+This will write out the files `ExampleConfig_M.config` and `Example_M.sh`, as well as update the < data/ > directory to setup the input file paths.
+3. Run `bash Example_M.sh`.
+4. Example results will be generated in folder < ExampleResults_M >.

+#### Example 2
+Start from GDS file input, using pre-defined PCs and GRM, and use GENESIS to obtain QTL results.
+You may also change "params.pipeline_engine" to "matrixeqtl" in the config to use MatrixeQTL and the same example inputs in this example.

+1. In your bash, go to the directory < example/ > .
+`cd Directory/Where/You/Installed/the/Pipeline/example`
+2. Launch R and run `Rscript GenerateExample_G.R`.
+This will write out the files `ExampleConfig_G.config` and `Example_G.sh`, as well as update the < data/ > directory to setup the input file paths.
+3. Run `bash Example_G.sh`.
+4. Example results will be generated in folder < ExampleResults_G >.

 ## 3\.
 Input Files and Parameters

 ### 3\.1 Mandatory inputs
-- `params.outdir`  Directory path to save the results.
+- `params.outdir`  Directory to save the results.
 - `params.pipeline_engine`  When individual relatedness is present and a genetic relationship matrix (GRM) is needed, use "genesis" or "g" to run GENESIS.
 Linear mixed-effect models will be used.
-When individual relatedness is not present and all samples are independent, use either "matrixeqtl" or "m" to run MatrixeQTL.
+When individual relatedness is not present and all samples are independent, use "matrixeqtl" or "m" to run MatrixeQTL.
 Linear models will be used.
 Once this parameter is setup, all processes will start with either "G_" or "M_" indicating which engine has been selected.
 - `params.genodat_format`  Either "vcf" or "gds".
-- `params.vcf_list`  When `params.genodat_format` is "vcf", input the path to the CSV file that points to the location of the VCF files.
-The CSV file contains two columns without header.
-The first column is a user-defined name for each of the genotype file input, for example, "chr1chunk1" or "vcf1".
-The second column is the file path to the VCF file.
+- `params.vcf_list` and `params.gds_list`  The path to the CSV file that points to the location of the VCF or GDS files, which contains two columns without header.
+The first column is the user-defined names for each of the genotype files, and the second column is the file paths.
+When the inputs are VCF files, must also setup `params.gds_list = "${params.outdir}/1_data/gds_list.csv"`.
-- `params.gds_list`  When `params.genodat_format` is "gds", input the path to the CSV file that points to the location of the GDS files.
-The setup of the CSV file is the same as described above in `params.vcf_list`.
-When `params.genodat_format` is "vcf", VCF files will be converted to GDS by the pipeline using `Prepare.nf`.
-In this case, input "${params.outdir}/1_data/gds_list.csv" here.
-- `params.gds_list` and `params.gds_list`
-- `params.genotype_or_dosage`  Use "genotype" or "GT" to use the "GT" entry in the GDS or VCF files when doing association analysis.
+- `params.genotype_or_dosage`  Use "genotype" or "GT" to use the "GT" entry in the VCF or GDS files.
 Alternatively, use "dosage" or "DS" to use the "DS" entry.
 - `params.phenotype_file`  Phenotype data file path.
-It should be a data frame in either TXT (tab seperated), CSV (comma seperated) or RDS format, with rows to be samples and columns to be phenotypes to discover QTL from, such as gene expression.
-It should contain an additional column "sample.id" matches the sample id in the genotype data.
-Optionally, it can also contain the covariates to be used.
+Phenotype file is a data frame in either TXT (tab seperated), CSV (comma seperated) or RDS format, with rows to be samples and columns to be the phenotypes to discover QTL from.
+A column "sample.id" is required to match the samples with the genotype data.
+Optionally, the phenotype file can also contain the covariates to be used.
-- `params.pheno_name` A TXT file that each row is a phenotype name to analyze.
-Or, input character string "all" in this parameter to treat all columns except "sample.id" in `params.phenotype_file` as phenotypes to be analyzed.
+- `params.pheno_name` A TXT file that each row is a phenotype name to be analyzed.
+Or, input string "all" to analyze all columns except "sample.id" in the phenotype file.

 ### 3\.2 Optional inputs
 Please do *not* leave any of these optional parameters empty.
-Input "NA" when they are not applicable or not needed.
+Input "NA" when they are not applicable or not required.
-- `params.covariates_file`  File path including the covariates.
-It should be a data frame in either TXT (tab seperated), CSV (comma seperated) or RDS format, with rows to be samples and columns to be covariates to use, such as "age", "gender" and "PC1".
-It should contain an additional column "sample.id" matches the sample id in the genotype data.
+- `params.covariates_file`  Covariates file, following the same format as the phenotype file.
 Alternatively, this entry can be "${params.phenotype_file}" if the covariates are included in the phenotype data file.
-- `params.covariates`  A string input to specify covariates to be included.
-Multiple inputs are separate by comma (,) without space.
-Remember to also include the PCs to be used, regardless of they are provided in the `covariates_file` or they will be calculated by the pipeline.
-An input example would be "age,gender,facility,PC1,PC2".
+- `params.covariates`  A string to specify the covariates to be included, separate by comma (,) without space.
+PCs to be used must be specified, regardless of whether they are already provided or they will be calculated by the pipeline.
+An example: "age,gender,facility,PC1,PC2".
-params.covariates_factor = A string input to specify covariates that are categorical variables.
-Multiple inputs are separate by comma (,) without space.
-An input example would be "gender,facility".
+- `params.covariates_factor`  A string to specify which covariates are categorical variables.
+An example: "gender,facility".
-- `params.PC_rds`  A data frame in RDS format that rows are samples and columns are PC names.
-It should contain an additional column "sample.id" to match with the sample ids in the genotype data.
-Alternatively, the PCs can be provided in the covariates file and this parameter can be then set to "NA".
-If the PCs will be provided by the pipeline using `Prepare.nf`, input "${params.outdir}/1_data/PCs.rds" here.
+- `params.PC_rds`  A data frame in RDS format which rows are samples and columns are PCs.
+It requires a column "sample.id" which matches the sample ids in the genotype data.
+Alternatively, the PCs can be provided in the covariates file.
+If the PCs will be estimated by the pipeline, setup `params.PC_rds = "${params.outdir}/1_data/PCs.rds"`.
-- `params.GRM_rds`  The genetic relationship matrix (GRM) in RDS format.
-The row and column names must match the names in genotype data.
-If the GRM will be provided by the pipeline using `Prepare.nf`, input "${params.outdir}/1_data/GRM.rds" here.
+- `params.GRM_rds`  The genetic relationship matrix (GRM) in RDS format, which row and column names are the sample ids in the genotype data.
+If the GRM will be estimated by the pipeline, setup `params.GRM_rds = "${params.outdir}/1_data/GRM.rds"`.
-- `params.snpset_assoc_txtfile`  A TXT file that each row is the ID of a SNP to be included in the analysis.
-The SNP IDs match the "annotation/id" entry in the genotype file.
-Alternatively, input "NA" here to include all SNPs available.
+- `params.snpset_assoc_txtfile`  A TXT file that each row is a SNP to be analyzed.
+Those SNP IDs match the "annotation/id" entry in the genotype file.
+Alternatively, input "NA" to include all SNPs available.
-- `params.userdef_sampleid_txtfile`  A TXT file for user defined subset of sample ids to use.
-Each row is a sample id.
-Alternatively, input "NA" here to include all the samples that are available.
+- `params.userdef_sampleid_txtfile`  A TXT file that each row is a sample id to be included in the analysis.
+Alternatively, input "NA" to include all the available samples.

 ### 3\.3 Parameters to control analysis workflow
-- `params.max_forks_parallel`  Nextflow parameter, numeric value.
-Specify how many processes will be running in parallel in QTL discovery step.
-QTL analysis may have high demend on memory and computational power, so please set this up accordingly.
+- `params.max_forks_parallel`  Numeric value.
+Controls how many processes will be running in parallel in the QTL discovery step.
 - `params.max_pheno_parallel`  Numeric value.
-Controls the maximum number of phenotypes to include in each of the QTL discovery process when using `MatrixeQTL` engine. `MatrixeQTL` is designed to be able to handle the association test of multiple phenotypes simultaneously, thus reduces computational time but also increases memory usage.
-This parameter sopecifies how many phenotypes will be input into MatrixeQTL engine at once.
+Controls the maximum number of phenotypes to be included in each of the QTL discovery process when using `MatrixeQTL` engine. `MatrixeQTL` is designed to handle the association test of multiple phenotypes simultaneously.
+Increase this parameter will result in less computational time but more memory usage.
-- `params.pval_cutoff`  Only QTL results below this will be saved and reported.
+- `params.pval_cutoff`  Numeric value.
+Only QTL results below this p-value threshold will be saved and reported.
-- `params.output_result_csv`  Boolean, `true` or `false` (lower case, *with* quote).
-QTL results may be large and the pipeline saves all results in RDS format to reduce space.
-Set this parameter to be `true` to output the QTL results as CSV format besides RDS.
+- `params.output_result_csv`  Boolean, "true" or "false" (lower case *with* quote).
+By default, QTL results are saved in RDS format to save space.
+Set this parameter to be "true" to write out the QTL results as CSV format besides RDS.

 **PCA Parameters**
 - `params.start_PC`  Boolean, `true` or `false` (lower case, *without* quote).
-Set it to be `true` to ask the pipeline to estimate genetic PCs and GRM.
+Set it to be `true` to estimate genetic PCs and GRM using the *yQTL Pipeline*.
-- `params.snpset_PCA_txtfile`  When `params.start_PC = true`, the user can specify a TXT file which contains the SNP IDs they want to include to perform the PCA analysis.
-The SNP IDs should match the variant ID entry in the genotype file.
+When `params.start_PC = true`, setup the following:
+- `params.snpset_PCA_txtfile`  Optionally, specify a TXT file which contains the SNP IDs to be included to obtain the genetic PCs.
+The SNP IDs match the variant ID entry in the genotype file.
+Alternatively, input "NA" to prune the SNPs using LD.
-- `params.pcair_kinthresh`  Numeric.
+- `params.pcair_kinthresh`  Numeric value.
 The threshold value on a `kinobj`, which is the matrix of pairwise kinship coefficients, used for declaring each pair of individuals as related or unrelated.
 The most commonly used value is 11, declaring the threshold to be 2^(-11/2) ~ 0.022, corresponding to 4th degree relatives.
 See documentation for [PC-Air](https://rdrr.io/bioc/GENESIS/man/pcair.html) for more details.
 - `params.pcair_divthresh`  Numeric.
 Threshold value on a `divobj`, which the matrix of pairwise ancestry divergence measures, used for deciding if each pair of individuals is ancestrally divergent.
 The most commonly used value is 11, declaring the threshold to be -2^(-11/2) ~ -0.022.
 See documentation for [PC-Air](https://rdrr.io/bioc/GENESIS/man/pcair.html) for more details.

 **Plotting Parameters**
-Those parameters only control the phenotype expression histograms, QQ plots, and Manhattan plots and will *not* filter the QTL result outputs in the RDS.
+These parameters only control the plots and will not filter the QTL results in RDS or CSV.
-- `params.plot_mac`  Numeric.
-The minimum minor allele count (MAC) for a SNP to be considered in the QQ plot and Manhattan plot to avoid artefects caused by too little observation.
-When analyzing rare SNPs, this is recommended to be 3 or 5.
-For common SNPs, this can be much higher, such as 20.
+- `params.plot_mac`  Numeric value.
+The minimum minor allele count (MAC) for a SNP to be included in the QQ plot and Manhattan plot to avoid artefects caused by too little observation.
+Commonly used values for rare SNPs is 3 or 5, while 20 for common SNPs.
-- `params.plot_resolution`  Numeric.
+- `params.plot_resolution`  Numeric value.
 The resolution dpi to save the plots.
 Commonly used values including 72, 100, and 120.
-- `params.plot_size`  Numeric.
-Control the size of the plots (pixels).
+- `params.plot_size`  Numeric value.
+Control the size of the plots in pixels.
 Commonly used values including 400 and 600.

 ## 4\.
-Input Examples
+Input File Examples
 *Note: All TXT and CSV files must have a complete final line, i.e., an empty line at the end of the file when opened in a text editor.
 Otherwise, the computer can not process the text file.*

 CSV file to specify genotype file paths (without header):